tejaswini301105/API-INTEGRATION-AND-DATA-VISUALIZATION/README.md

 plt.show()

-Create a bar chart with labels and values.
+->Create a bar chart with labels and values.

-Title shows the weather condition description.
+->Title shows the weather condition description.

-Y-axis limit is set dynamically to give space above the tallest bar.
+->Y-axis limit is set dynamically to give space above the tallest bar.

-Data labels (plt.text) show exact values above each bar.
+->Data labels (plt.text) show exact values above each bar.

-plt.show() renders the plot.
+->plt.show() renders the plot.

 7. Handling Error Responses:

 else:
     print(f'Response code is {response.status_code}')

-Prints an error message if API call was unsuccessful.
+->Prints an error message if API call was unsuccessful.

 📌Sample Output:

-Weather is overcast clouds
+->Weather is overcast clouds

-Current Temperature is 32.29
+->Current Temperature is 32.29

-Current Temperature Feels like is 39.29
+->Current Temperature Feels like is 39.29

-Humidity is 80
+->Humidity is 80

 And a bar chart with three bars showing Temperature, Feels Like temperature, and Humidity.